Chamaerops, dwarf palm: planting, growing and care

 Like most palms, Chamaerops needs warmth and light!
 Plant it in a sunny spot.
 Shelter it from strong winds.

 Grow Chamaerops in a well-draining substrate.
-It dislikes stagnant moisture, especially in winter, and does well in sandy, free-draining soils, even though it nevertheless appreciates cool soil.
-If substrate is well-draining, Chamaerops will be more cold-hardy.
-If your ground tends to retain water, improve drainage by adding coarse sand or gravel, or plant on a raised mound.
-Chamaerops tolerates poor soil, although it becomes more attractive and larger, more luxuriant, in fertile soil.
+It dislikes stagnant moisture, especially in winter, and does well in sandy, free-draining soils, although it does appreciate cool soil.
+If substrate drains well, Chamaerops will be more cold-hardy.
+If ground tends to retain water, improve drainage by adding coarse sand or gravel, or plant on a mound.
+Chamaerops tolerates poor soils, though it becomes more attractive and larger, more luxuriant, in fertile soil.

-Chamaerops tolerate sea spray very well, so they can be planted in a seaside garden.
+Chamaerops tolerate sea spray very well, so they can be planted in a coastal garden.

-As this is a fairly easy and compact palm, it can be grown in a large container, which you can place for example on a terrace.
-We recommend choosing variety Chamaerops humilis ‘Compacta’.
+As this is a fairly easy, compact palm, it can be grown in a large container, for example on a patio.
+We recommend the variety Chamaerops humilis ‘Compacta’.

 Choose location for your Chamaerops carefully: once planted, it does not like being moved.